Blosc/c-blosc/python/README.txt

 Building
 --------

-Assuiming that you have a C compiler installed, do:
+Assuming that you have a C compiler installed, do:

 $ python setup.py build_ext --inplace

+This package supports both Python 2.6/3.1 or higher versions.

 Testing
 -------